hpsc-lab/SecureArithmetic.jl/README.md

 ## Authors
-SecureArithmetic.jl was initiated by [Michael Schlottke-Lakemper](https://lakemper.eu) (RWTH Aachen University/High-Performance Computing Center Stuttgart (HLRS), Germany), who is also its principal maintainer.
+SecureArithmetic.jl was initiated by [Michael Schlottke-Lakemper](https://www.uni-augsburg.de/fakultaet/mntf/math/prof/hpsc)
+(University of Augsburg, Germany), who is also its principal maintainer.

 ## License and contributing